yodrew/darkroomretreat/manuscript/subset.md

 - make sure you have plenty of fresh air, even if it lets in a little light
 - block some of the remaining light with a mask from an airline or travel store; a tall dark, winter hat pulled down, or a dark t-shirt draped over your eyes.
 Every bit helps.

 We often feel groggy after sleeping a lot after many short nights.
-Some people call this getting too much sleep.
-That is a physiological impossibility.
-The body make no mistakes.
-They just do not know how tired people can get and still keep their jobs.
+Some call this getting too much sleep.
+But that is a physiological impossibility.
+The body never errs.
+It's a matter of how tired people can get and still keep their jobs.

 In fact, we are tapping into the first layer of a backlog of lost sleep.
 Feeling groggy is the first phase of catching up.
 This can take days.
 Reversing sleep deprivation is like withdrawing from a strong drug.
 Like me, you may need a retreat to get to the other side of it without backsliding.